SmarterServices/2015-developer-interview-process/README.md

 4. We do not want this project to take up too much of your time so we purposfully made it straightforward.
 We estimate this project to take between 4-6 hours of time.

 # Project Specifications
 For this project you will be constructing simple user interface that will display assessment results with the ability to drill in to look at details.
-In addition to the user interface, you will need to create a REST API that will serve as a proxy to the SmarterMeasure MOCK API.
-Once this project is completed you will have completed the following:
+In addition to the user interface, you will need to create a REST API that will serve as a proxy to the SmarterMeasure Mock API.
+At the end of this project you will have completed the following:

-* An interface to display assessment results with associated detail view for each student.
+* Created an interface to display assessment results with associated detail view for each student.
+* Built a REST API that interacts with the SmarterMeasur Mock API.
-* Added the ability for the user to find a student by their email address.
+* Using your REST API, added the ability for the user to find a student by their email address - a function that is not currently avaliable in the SmarterMeasure Mock API.

-We have provided a visual below to clearify how the final product should be communicating with the SmarterMeasure Mock API.
+We have provided a visual below to clarify how the final product should be communicating with the SmarterMeasure Mock API.

 1. The user will load the user interface you create
 2. Your user interface will communicate directly with the REST API you create.